hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 1. Verify that the total amount of expenses is correct on the Main page.
 1. Verify that unlimited numbers of expense records can be added. /Not included in requirements/

+Notes:

+- Is the category field a required field when adding an expense record?
+- Is only the Default account pre-filled on the expense record form?
+- Is there a limit on the number of digits allowed after the decimal point when entering the amount?
+- Regarding the requirements, there seems to be a discrepancy between S8 AC4 and S3 AC3.
+It's necessary to reconcile them and determine the maximum amount allowed, such as -1 000 000 000 000.

 # T4.
 Renaming a category or a subcategory

 1. Verify that an existing category can be renamed and latest name will be shown in previous expense records.
 1. Verify that a subcategory can be renamed and latest name will be shown in previous expense records.
 1. Verify that an existing category and subcategory can be renamed and latest names will be shown in previous expense records.
+1. Verify the application's behavior on the boundary values of name field of category and subcategory (0, 1, 50, 51 characters).

 # T5.
 Deleting categories and subcategories